-- (1) If a single judge or the registrar decides that a hearing of any matter within, respectively, a single judge's or the registrar's jurisdiction is necessary, the registrar must notify the parties of the hearing. - (2) The notice issued by the registrar - (a) must be in a form approved by the President; and - (b) must state the matters that will be dealt with at the hearing. - (3) The notice must be served on the party at least 3 clear working days before the date of the hearing. - (4) The notice to a party may be served - (a) by posting it to the party's address for service;
+- (1) If a single judge or thea registrar decides that a hearing of any matter within, respectively, a single judge's or the registrar's jurisdiction is necessary, thea registrar must notify the parties of the hearing. - (2) The notice issued by the registrar - (a) must be in a form approved by the President; and - (b) must state the matters that will be dealt with at the hearing. - (3) The notice must be served on the party at least 3 clear working days before the date of the hearing. - (4) The notice to a party may be served - (a) by posting it to the party's address for service; - (b) if the party has given a fax number for service, by sending the notice to the party by fax at that number; - (c) if the party has given an email address for service, by sending the notice to the party as an attachment to an email sent to that address.